-Situation & risk analysis
+Situation & risk analysis DRAFT

 1. Country Information and Context Analysis

 An outbreak of the novel coronavirus was declared on the 31st of December with the epicenter of the outbreak in Wuhan Province in China.
 As of the 9th of February 2019, there have been 37,558 confirmed cases (2,676 new cases in last 24 hours) and 813 deaths (1 in the Philippines).
 Confirmed cases have been reported in 25 countries including China as the epicenter.
 The virus is spread through respiratory transmission, but some transmission patterns indicate that it could also be spread through the fecal-oral route.
 Reports have noted that about 20% of cases have complications including pneumonia or respiratory failure.
 Complicated cases are more likely in the elderly or those with chronic medical conditions.
 Children appear so far to only have mild disease symptoms. (info from GOARN conference calls and WHO Sitrep 20).
 The virus itself can be considered as a “good virus” in that it tends to not cause death allowing itself to continue to propagate and spread from person to person in pattern that can be paralleled with Measles vs. a virus like Ebola which tends to be more lethal and therefore has less ability to spread more rampantly.